bassetmatt/Neuro-Sings/README.md

 2. Check if you have python installed, pipx should install it anyways.
 3. Install pdm via pipx by typing `pipx install pdm`.
 4. On the root of the project run `pdm install` to download the packages and create scripts shortcuts.
-5. Activate venv for python `eval $(pdm venv activate for-test)` on linux, see [this part of the documentation](https://pdm-project.org/en/latest/usage/venv/#activate-a-virtualenv)
+5. Activate venv for python `eval $(pdm venv activate)` on linux, see [this part of the documentation](https://pdm-project.org/en/latest/usage/venv/#activate-a-virtualenv)
 6. Run the scripts you want.
 [See this part](#scripts)

 ### Windows
 NOT TESTED

 1. Install [scoop.sh](https://scoop.sh/)
-2. Use scoopy to install pipx and python 3.12 (python312 in versions bucket)
+2. Use scoop to install pipx and python 3.12 (python312 in versions bucket)
 3. Install pdm via pipx
 4. The lockfile may be linux-specific, if you encounter any problems, you may delete the lockfile.

+## Config file
+There is a config file in the root directory: `config.toml`.
+This section will detail its options.

+### Output
+This section simply defines a folder where all files are exported (in subdirectories).

+### Features
+As of now, the only feature available is to use [`mp3gain`](https://mp3gain.sourceforge.net).
+To disable a feature, just remove its name from the "activated" array.
+#### mp3gain
+> [!WARNING]
+> This option increases the song generation time by a lot!
+Also some options modify the file volume directly.
+Also mp3gain needs to be installed an available in the PATH.

+Its goal is to normalize the gain across all files for a more pleasant experience.\
+The more detailed options are described in the file.

+### Presets
+These are the main parts of the config files.
+They define groups that are generated and output in a given directory.\
+Each preset is defined by the flags to include and to exclude.
+The preset is defined by all the files that have one of the include flags and has none of the exclude flags.\
+You can create as many presets as you want, they can totaly overlap.\
+Some examples are commented out.

 ## Repo organization